Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Temperament

 Like Savannah cats, Bengals are extremely active and athletic animals and are expert climbers.
 They are loyal and loving cats, though, and love to be close to their owners as much as possible and become highly attached to their human companions.
-They do well around other cats as well as dogs, but like the Savannah, need early socialization.
-They are exceedingly curious animals that love to explore and climb — and even enjoy an occasional swim — and thus love to spend a lot of time outdoors.
-These intelligent cats need a lot of mental and physical stimulation, although not as much as Savannah cats.
+They do well around other cats and dogs, but like Savannahs, they need early socialization.
+They are exceedingly curious animals that love to explore, climb, and even enjoy an occasional swim, so they love to spend time outdoors.
+These intelligent cats need a lot of mental and physical stimulation, though not as much as Savannah cats.

 bengal cat on wood